 Although Indra’s father, Peter, was known as the best snake catcher in the Lowlands, he was more than a simple snake catcher.
 He was all the things he seemed to be – honest, hardworking, practical, and generous – but he also came from the hidden line of Lowland mystics.
-They had been underground since the beginning of Evanora’s rule and conscientiously worked towards the ending of her destructive and despotic rule.
+They had been underground since the beginning of Evanora’s rule and conscientiously worked towards the ending of her destructive and despotic reign.

 Chapter 28: First Warrior

 Since Nina’s reading, Faith had been living in the Floating Cave Monastery by herself.
 That is why she hadn’t returned to Waldmeer for the past year.
 She often visited Nina and Odin in the Great Valley as Aristotle was living with them.
 Sometimes, Aristotle came to the Lowlands to be with his mother.
 He stayed in Indra and Peter’s cottage as Faith felt that the vibration of the Monastery was too intense for Aristotle’s delicate, developing spiritual constitution.
 Aristotle and Indra were now thirteen years old; no longer children but a long way off adulthood.